 The following services may be available on a case-by-case basis depending on the documented disability:

 - Communication with faculty and advisor regarding student needs

 - Assistance in obtaining recorded textbooks and identifying readers/scribes/attendants

 - Information and referral for additional services

 Additional services and accommodations may be offered based on documented needs.

 Department of Disability Services

-The Director of Disability Services serves as a liaison for students with the faculty, staff, and administration.
-The Director’s office is located in Room 125 in Scales Hall which is in the basement of Scales Hall.
+The Coordinator of Disability Services serves as a liaison for students with the faculty, staff, and administration.
+The Coordinator's office is in Moran Hall, located at 300 N. College Drive.